canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "If there was a broken mechanic, everyone would use it, and then the devs would patch it out.
 There wouldn't be one ultra special little guy who's better than everyone.
 Being good at the game is grinding up the gear ladder, a few extra GCDs for a 3% dps boost..."

-"Yeah!"
-I tapped through the Dragoon rotation on her leg.
-"That's double weaving."
-This elicited a giggle.
-"I mean, I always thought of it like a dance I was trying to learn.
+"Heh, yeah!"
+I tap through the Dragoon rotation on her leg.
+"Double weaving."
+It elicits a giggle.
+"I always thought of it like a dance I was trying to learn.
 But in other games, fighting games and such, there's more room for someone to be the best player..."

 "Right, but like, with fighting gamers, there's still that community aspect!
 They know all the framedata and stuff, so everyone's on five levels of prediction mindgames and you have to understand all that shit before you even have a chance."
-She wiggled the tonberry around, making it lunge.
+In her hands, the tonberry lunges upwards.
+Shoryuken.

 "OK, sure.
 But..."
-I was getting caught up in it.
+She's a ball of energy in my arms, and I can feel it catching.
 "That's just how it is with fiction, isn't it?
 I mean, it's always 'heroic guy fighting through dozens of people', not 'I got gangrene in a trench'.
 In sports manga, the protagonist is special too..."

-She squirmed; twisted to face me again.
+She squirms; twists to face me again.
 "Sure.
 But, in sports manga, their special power is always just tenacity, isn't it?
 They're usually a huge idiot who's maybe good at like one thing at most.
 But they keep trying and getting beat up and trying again, until eventually people respect them."

 "Heh, there's probably a sports manga about computer games."
-I glanced down at my laptop, Blender open still, a hand painted in lurid weight-paint gradients.
+I glance down at my laptop, Blender open still to a hand all tattooed in lurid weight-paint gradients.
 "We can search mangadex.
 I bet there's a dozen that are all about, you know, moe girls playing competitive FPSes."

-Violet flopped down into my lap, dispelling thoughts of the laptop.
-I stroked her cheek gently.
-Her mind was working on something, though, not to be distracted, like a doggirl with a bone.
+Violet flops backwards into my lap, dispelling thoughts of the laptop.
+I let my hand move to stroke her cheek gently.
+Her mind is working on something, though, not to be distracted, like a doggirl with a bone.
+Watch the speculars on her eyes and try to imagine it.

-"That's not it, though..." she was saying.
+"That's not it, though..." she's saying.
 "I mean, it's sort of 'it'.
 Like, sports manga is usually trying to explain the sport to you, right?
 It's trying to say, here's why you should care about this.
 Welcome to that special interest.
 But it can't get too far into the weeds with it."

 "I don't know about that.
 Do you remember the one about mahjong where the girls just get bigger and bigger boobs for the entire run, so it goes from just like regular manga to full-on fetish art?
 But it's still all about mahjong?"

-She laughed.
+She laughs.
 "Well, OK.
 I guess the mahjong boobs one is pretty out there.
 But... it's still gotta follow the formula right?
 If it's too esoteric, it won't sell."

 "Hm."
-I said.
-"I mean, I kinda worry our game is like that, you know.
+Yes, hm.
+"Do you ever kinda worry our game is like that?
 We've gone too deep."

 "Have some faith..."
-Violet rested there a moment on my lap, staring up at the broken lightbulb on her ceiling.
+Violet rests another moment on my lap, staring up at the broken lightbulb on her ceiling.
 "Do you think you could make a sports manga about graphics programming?"

-I cracked up.
+I crack up.
 "What, so like, the protagonist is being beaten down by Vulkan, teeth gritted, tears in her eyes?"

 "No, seriously!
 She's gotta go to those, you know, demoparties and stuff.
 SIGGRAPH tournament arc!
 And it's always like, here's an opponent of the week whose special power is path tracing or something.
 They reveal the number of triangles in a scene, and the protag is all, nani!?... so this is the power of Phong shading..."